-The following is "must have" information for parents and teachers who are dealing with an Aspergers (high functioning autism) child:
+The following is "must have" information for parents and teachers who are dealing with an Aspergers (high functioning autistic) child:

 Characteristics of Aspergers—